qwiklabs-04/horizon-sdv/docs/workloads/android/environment/cf_instance_template.md

 - Enable this only for instance templates created for developement purposes that are created with a well defined `CUTTLEFISH_INSTANCE_UNIQUE_NAME`.
 - Set `MAX_RUN_DURATION` to 0 to ensure VM instance is never deleted on runtime expiry.
 - It is advisable to `DELETE` these development instances when testing is completed.

+### `CTS_ANDROID_<14|15|16>_URL`

+Defines the URL where to retrieve and install the Android CTS test harness.
+Leave blank if not required, or override the current default using your own version, e.g. from bucket storage.

+### `ARM64 Unique Configuration`

+The following are unique to ARM64 support because support is currently in preview and limited to United States region, therefore users may need to override if their projects are not located within `us-central1`.

+#### `ADDITIONAL_NETWORKING`

+ARM64 bare metal currently require `nic-type=IDPF`

+#### `SUBNET`

+Define the subnet to use for ARM64 instances, or leave blank to use default platform subnet.

+#### `REGION`

+Region of the instance to create.
+Leave black to use the default platform region.

+#### `ZONE`

+Region of the instance to create.
+Leave black to use the default platform zone.

 ## Example Usage <a name="examples"></a>